CiBuildOrg/GoogleCalendarApi/README.md

 # .NET Core (.net standard 2.0) Starter

+## Disclaimer

+This is currently under development.
+Not all things might work.
+The stable versions will be included under releases (when any).

 This will serve as a general base for creating a backend project in .NET core 2.0 with [OpenIdDict](https://github.com/openiddict) authentication

 ## Getting Started